MMC-Scholars/VRBase/Source/VRBase/Doc/globals.md

 # Globals

 Globals are variables or methods accessible from any method of any class.
-Globals are accessed via the `g_pGlobals*` specifier.
+Globals are generally accessed via the `g_pGlobals*` specifier (with some exceptions below).
 It does not inherit from any other class and acts as a wrapper.

 ## Variables